quietui/quiet/docs/docs/components/joystick.md

 ### Styling joysticks

 You can customize the joystick's appearance using CSS custom properties and parts.
+Use the `--distance` readonly custom property to style the joystick based on the distance the thumb has been pulled from the center (0-1).
 For best results, the joystick's height should always match its width.

 ```html {.example}
 <quiet-joystick id="joystick__styling" label="Styled joystick control"></quiet-joystick>